Chi-Jonathan/CPE400FinalProject/README.md

 python3 main.py

 in the terminal to run the simulation.
 The user should expect to see prompts to input a start node, end node, and probability for failure.

+## Contributions
+Jessica Nam - Created the functionalities to simulate failures and depth first search.
+Jonathan Chi - Created the functionalities for Dijkstra's algorithm and user input.
+Both members worked on debugging and the project document together.